Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Introduction

 The components of $\tau_{X \qu G,\pm}$ satisfy a version of the Picard-Fuchs equations which play an important role in mirror symmetry \cite{gi:eq}.
-The function $\tau_{X \qu G,-}$ resp. $\tau_{X \qu G,+}$ can be expressed as the ``contribution from $0$ resp. $\infty$'' in the fixed point formula for the graph potential for $\P$ induced by the circle action on $\P$.
-There are similar gauged versions
+There are similar gauged versions (again formal)

 which capture the contributions from $0,\infty \in \P$ to the localization formula applied to the {\em gauged} graph potential.
-Similarly the quantum Kirwan map has an $S^1$-equivariant extension $\kappa_{X,G}: QH_G(X) \to QH(X \qu G)[[\hbar]]$, with target formal power series with quotient modulo any power $q^d$ a polynomial in $\hbar$.
-The factorization of the graph potentials generalizes to the gauged setting: $\tau_X^G = (\tau_{X,-}^G, \tau_{X,+}^G)$ and we prove a localized adiabatic limit Theorem \ref{Jresults} below for the contributions to the fixed point formula.
-Let $\kappa_X^{G,\on{class}}$ denote the classical Kirwan map extended to $QH(X \qu G)$ by linearity over $\Lambda_X^G$.
+The factorization of the graph potentials generalizes to the gauged setting and we prove a localized adiabatic limit Theorem \ref{Jresults} below for the contributions to the fixed point formula.